LearningRX

 Dyslexia is primarily an auditory and phonological processing issue.

-One dyslexia help organization puts it this way: “Dyslexia does not reflect an overall defect in language, but, rather, a localized weakness within the phonologic module of the brain.
+One Brain Training organization puts it this way: “Dyslexia does not reflect an overall defect in language, but, rather, a localized weakness within the phonologic module of the brain.
 This module is the functional part of the brain where the sounds of language are put together to form words and where words are broken down into sounds.”

 Phonemic awareness and auditory processing skills (the ability to accurately hear a sound and manipulate it by rhyming, blending, segmenting, etc.) are foundational for all learners.
 But especially for dyslexic learners, building this skill is CRITICAL for helping them read successfully.